List of ministries and contact information

 The GEFP is a non-profit ecumenical endeavor of Glen Ellyn churches working together since 1979 to help fight hunger in central DuPage Co.
 It is because of the amazing community support and effort of our over 350 volunteers that we are taking huge strides towards abolishing food insecurity in area neighborhoods.

-For more information: https://www.glenellynfoodpantry.org/
+For more info: https://www.glenellynfoodpantry.org/

 PADS now has purchased a permanent site for their shelter guests at the Interim Housing Center in Downers Grove.
 St. Petronille coordinates with PADS to provide support to shelter guests year round.